George Shibata: Film and television actor

 In 1958, a chance encounter with a West Point classmate catapulted Shibata into the world of movie acting.
 While waiting out a rainstorm in Hollywood, he dashed into an eatery and bumped into his former West Point classmate, Captain Joseph G. Clemons, who was still serving in the Regular Army and currently assigned as the Army's technical advisor to a United Artists production titled Pork Chop Hill.

 The movie was based on a book by Army historian Brigadier General S.L.A.
 Marshall, Pork Chop Hill: The American Fighting Man in Action, an account of the savage ferocity of the Battle of Pork Chop Hill, a series of engagements fought toward the end of the Korean War.
 Some 77,000 artillery rounds, not counting small caliber gunfire, were fired during the first engagement.

-Clemons, who would be depicted on film by lead actor Gregory Peck, was commanding officer of K (King) Company, 7th Army, and during the first part of the battle, lost 97 out of 135 men in his company.
+Clemons, who would be depicted on film by lead actor Gregory Peck, was a 1st Lieutenant the commanding officer of K (King) Company, 31st Infantry Regiment 7th Infantry Division, and during the first part of the battle, lost 97 out of 135 men in his company.
 (Years later, Clemons would command the 198th infantry brigade in Vietnam and mentor, among others, a young Norman Schwarzkopf.
 At first, Clemons mistook Shibata for Lieutenant Tsugio ("Eddie" or "Tsuki") Ohashi, his old Company K executive officer who was also Japanese American, and mentioned the production's search for the right actor to play the role.
 After clearing up the mistake, Clemons suggested that Shibata audition for the role.
 Shibata demurred, as he did not initially take Clemons’ suggestion seriously.
 However, he later contacted producer Sy Bartlett, who ultimately decided to cast Shibata despite his total lack of acting experience.
 Bartlett was later quoted as intentionally seeking unknowns, journeymen, and stage actors (with the notable exceptions of Gregory Peck and sports great Woody Strode), testing over 600 actors to fill the film's 83 speaking roles.
 Many of the cast would garner further fame later in their careers, including Harry Guardino, George Peppard, Rip Torn, Norman Fell, Robert Blake, Gavin McLeod, Martin Landau, Harry Dean Stanton, and Clarence Williams III.
 In an interview, Peck said, "This bit of casting was unorthodox even for Hollywood.
 We were having great difficulty getting the right person for the part.
 It called for someone with a certain youthful toughness and a military aura….Happily for us [technical advisor Capt Joe Clemons] discovered his former West Point classmate was attending USC."
 During the production, Clemons decided to play a joke on his Air Force pilot classmate, whose accommodations during the Korean War were more comfortable than Clemons', by ensuring that Shibata wore the only actual flak jacket in the film, the other cast members wearing foam rubber reproductions.